 Select acting credits include THE BLACKLIST (with James Spader and David Costabile on NBC), BRUNCH ON SUNDAYS, and THE LEFTOVERS.

-Natasha was born in DC and lived across the world as a military brat.
+Natasha was born in DC and lived across the world as a military kid.
 Texas became her home before moving to New York 2007-2017.
-She currently resides in San Antonio, Texas while she completes her first feature film, SIDESTEP.
+She currently resides between Los Angeles and San Antonio, Texas while she completes her first feature film, SIDESTEP.